rgthady/advanced-biostats/SYLLABUS.md

 * Annotations should be aligned to the right, using a single hash.
 * The same operation does not need to be annotated each time it is used (e.g., rnorm()).
 * Utility functions (e.g., View(), summary(), print(), etc.) do not need annotation.

+Completed problems sets should be uploaded to the correct folder in the [problem-sets](https://github.com/sdmason/advanced-biostats/tree/master/problem-sets) directory of the course repository.
+Each statistician must upload their own work, as submission is assigned to the uploader's GitHub account.

+###Academic Honesty

+William & Mary has the nation's oldest [honor code](http://www.wm.edu/honor), dating back to at least 1779.
+The Honor Code establishes a level playing field where all can be fairly evaluated based on their own ability and preparation.
+The Code also provides the bond of our word based on our honor.

+Unless otherwise stated explicitly by me, all work you submit must be your own, and I expect you to work independently on assignments.
+On written assignments, you must provide appropriate citation for all thoughts, words, or ideas that are not your own (this includes the ideas of peers).
+Unless authorized by me, you cannot consult outside resources.
+The student-led honor system is responsible for resolving any suspected violations of the Honor Code, and I will report all suspected instances of academic dishonesty to the honor system.
+I also encourage you to contact me with any questions or concerns.
+The [Student Handbook](http://www.wm.edu/studenthandbook) includes your responsibilities as a student.
+Your full participation and observance of the Honor Code is expected.

+###Student Accessibility Service

+William & Mary accommodates students with disabilities in accordance with federal laws and university policy.
+Any student who feels they may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact Student Accessibility Services staff at 757-221-2512 or at sas@wm.edu to determine if accommodations are warranted and to obtain an official letter of accommodation.